naomibuell/DATA607_Project3/README.md

 # Project 3: Which are the most valued data science skills?

 **Authors**: Naomi Buell, Nick Kunze, Kaylie Evans\
-**Date**: `r Sys.Date()`
+**Date**: March 17, 2024

 ## Overview

 This project aims to answer the question, "which are the most value data science skills?"
-The process involves selecting a data set, normalizing the data, cleaning and tidying data, and performaing an analysis.
+The process involves selecting a data set, normalizing the data, cleaning and tidying data, and performing an analysis.
+This GitHub includes all code and results.
+The following provides additional documentation of our motivation, approach, and findings.

+## Motivation

+## Approach

 ## Setup